M.S.Ed. in Educational Administration Principal Preparation Program

 During your summer residency component, you'll become fully immersed in a more intensive administrative role to gain required experiences in Pre-K through 12th-grade settings.

-Our Principal Preparation instructors come from a diverse array of backgrounds, including principals, university professors, general and special education teachers, school psychologists, assistant superintendents, school business officials, directors of special education, superintendents and consultants to the Illinois State Board of Education.
+Our Principal Preparation instructors come from a diverse array of experiences, including principals, university professors, general and special education teachers, school psychologists, assistant superintendents, school business officials, directors of special education, superintendents and consultants to the Illinois State Board of Education.

 They offer experience in leadership; school improvement planning; teaching-and-learning; curriculum development; professional development; Multi-Tiered Systems of Support; collective bargaining; school boards; referendums; partnerships with parents, communities and business; school finance and facilities; policy development; school law; special education law; and educational research.